History Honor Society - Phi Alpha Theta

 Phi Alpha Theta is an academic honor society for colleges and universities whose mission is to promote the study of History through the encouragement of research, good teaching, publication and the exchange of learning and ideas among historians.

-Penn undergraduates interested in applying for membership can inquire with the History Department's Undergraduate Advisor.
+Penn undergraduates interested in applying for membership can inquire with the History Department's Undergraduate Advisor, Dr. Fabella.
 The application process occurs once a year, usually in February.

 Applicants must have completed at least four History courses at Penn.
 Study abroad and transfer credits will not be counted toward those four.
 Admission to Phi Alpha Theta requires a minimum GPA of 3.5 in History courses and a minimum overall GPA at Penn of 3.2.
 Phi Alpha Theta charges a membership fee of $50 per student, payable at the time of application.
 Students for whom the $50 membership fee poses a hardship should contact Dr. Fabella to request departmental assistance.

 2024 Application Instructions - deadline March 13 at noon

-- Download and complete the application form: Phi Alpha Theta Application (Microsoft Word Document)
+- Download, complete and print the application form: Phi Alpha Theta Application (Microsoft Word Document)